censorship-no/ceno-browser-archive/README.md

   ./build.sh [BUILD_OPTION]...
 ```

-The resulting AAR libraries and APK packages will be eventually left at the current directory.
+The resulting APK packages will be eventually left at the current directory.
+If you chose to build Ouinet with the `-o` option, the AAR libraries will be left there too.

 You can run the last command several times: already built artifacts and cached data will be kept in the `fennec` build and `_cache` directories and reused in subsequent builds.
 Shall you need to build a new version of the source, you may erase the whole `fennec` build directory, while keeping the `_cache` directory should be safe.
 If you are asked for a `root` password after the container starts, the `fennec/.finished-bootstrap` may be missing; if it is not, please file a bug.